rdnajac/cbmf/README.md

 - Visualization of results (work in progress)

 > [!IMPORTANT]
-> These tools are in no way exhaustive, but are meant to provide a
+> These tools not exhaustive, but are meant to provide a
 > foundation for building more complex pipelines and workflows,
 > tailored to your experimental design and specific research questions.